Gallt Llanerch - Coed Gelli-deg

 Gallt Llanerch - Coed Gelli-deg is a Site of Special Scientific Interest (or SSSI) in the Gwaun Valley, Pembrokeshire, South Wales.
+It is about 4 km south of Newport, within the Pembrokeshire Coast National Park.
 It has been designated as a Site of Special Scientific Interest since January 1954 in an attempt to protect its fragile biological elements.
 The site has an area of 30.47 hectares and is managed by Natural Resources Wales.

 Type and features

-This site is designated due to its biological qualities.
+This site is designated on the basis of its wildlife, such as birds, glow-worms, newts, reptiles and insects.
 SSSIs in Wales have been notified for a total of 142 different animal species and 191 different plant species.

-The site has 2 special features:
+The site has two special features: